Tigers vs. White Sox Player Props Betting Odds

 MLB Props Today: Detroit Tigers

-- Michael Lorenzen (2-2) will take to the mound for the Tigers and make his eighth start of the season.
+- Eduardo Rodriguez (4-4) will take to the mound for the Tigers and make his 11th start of the season.

-- Lorenzen has six starts in a row of five innings or more.
+- Rodriguez has eight starts in a row of five innings or more.

 |Opponent